itenisz/gatsby-themes/packages/gatsby-theme-vidyaa/README.md

 Slugs come from frontmatter title, this way there are different slugs for each localized title.
 Different slugs for all the translations.
 The change between different slugs is handled by `src/hooks/use-slugs` hook.

-Please be aware, that dont use the same slug for different posts or pages, because that cause a conflict, and just one will be generated.
+Please be aware, don't use the same slug for different posts or pages, because that cause a conflict, and just one will be generated.
 So the title should be unique per language.

 **Frontmatter reference:**